bootstrap-vue/bootstrap-vue/src/icons/README.md

 ## Usage

-BootstrapVue icons are not automatically installed when using BootstrapVue in your project, you must explicity include them.
+BootstrapVue icons are not automatically installed when using BootstrapVue in your project, you must explicitly include them.

 Icons inherit the current font color and font size from their parent container element.
 To change the color of the icon, refer to the [Variants](#variants) section, and to change the size of the